 To achieve this energy transformation, the city council of Groningen adopted in 2011 a Master Plan which aims at making Groningen energy neutral by 2035.
 “Groningen Energises 2015-2018” completed this political willingness followed by the 2017 “Next City” plan and its core objective of turning the city of Groningen into a real-life lab for energy transition.
 As member of the Global Covenant of Mayors for Climate and Energy, Groningen committed to reduce by 70% its gas emissions in 2030 while establishing a sustainable use, consumption and energy production.

-A special focus will be made on cycling and electric mobility.
-For instance, an existing cycling lane will be converted into a “SolaRoad” by the integration of solar panels in its surface able to produce around 60,000 kWh yearly.
+A special focus will be made on sustainable infrastructure.
+For instance, the existing bicycle and pedestrian path is transformed into a solar footpath by installing 2544 recycled solar tiles on its surface, capable of producing about 60,000 kWh per year.
 Moreover, smart charging stations for electric vehicles will be installed and directly connected to the current grid.